meaniebeanie22/meaniebeanie22.github.io/chapters/the-treasure-hunt-the-voice-among-the-trees.md

 face along with it.
-Already the others had begun to lend an ear to this encouragement and were coming a little to themselves, when the same voice broke out again--not this time singing, but in a faint distant hail that echoed yet fainter among the clefts of the Spy-glass.
+Already the others had begun to lend an ear to this encouragement and were coming a little to themselves, when the same voice broke out again--not this time singing, but in a faint distant hail that echoed yet fainter among the clefts of the [:Spy-glass](#islandmap).

-“Darby M’Graw,” it wailed--for that is the word that best describes the sound--“Darby M’Graw!
-Darby M’Graw!” again and again and again; and then rising a little higher, and with an oath that I leave out: “Fetch aft the rum, Darby!”
+[:“Darby M’Graw,” it wailed--for that is the word that best describes the sound--“Darby M’Graw!
+Darby M’Graw!” again and again and again; and then rising a little higher, and with an oath that I leave out: “Fetch aft the rum, Darby!”](#bg)

 The buccaneers remained rooted to the ground, their eyes starting from their heads.
 Long after the voice had died away they still stared in